-I hear pilots talking about headwinds and tailwinds a lot, but how does the jet stream actually affect my flight?
-What exactly is the jet stream?
+You might hear pilots talking about headwinds and tailwinds, but how does the jet stream actually affect your flight?
+More to the point: What is the jet stream?

-What it boils down to is, between altitudes of 23,000 and 39,000 feet, there is a fast flowing, narrow air current that winds its way around the top (and bottom, the southern hemisphere has a jet stream too) of the earth.
-This band of air generally moves faster than 50 knots (or 57 mph), but speeds upwards of 247 mph have been measured.
+What it boils down to is, between altitudes of 23,000 and 39,000 feet, there is a fast-flowing, narrow air current that winds its way around the top (and bottom — the southern hemisphere has a jet stream, too) of the earth.

 The end result, for you as an air traveler, is that when you board that plane in Los Angeles (in the west) bound for New York (in the east), it’s going to take you about 30 minutes less to get there than it will for you to return home — thanks to the jet stream.